Kauffman states and Heegaard diagrams for tangles: Gradings on Gradings on HFT

-For a general tangle in $B^3$, we can consider the Heegaard diagram induced by a tangle diagram as discussed in example~\ref{exa:HDforonecrossing}.
-Then, additivity of the gradings shows that the Alexander grading of a generator in the whole diagram is the sum of the gradings in the local diagrams at the crossings.
-For each closed component, we need to insert a ladybug into the Heegaard diagram, see figure~\ref{fig:ladybug}; this multiplies the number of generators by two, since there are two intersection points of the $\alpha$-circle in a ladybug.
+If the tangle has a closed component, we need to insert a ladybug into the Heegaard diagram for each such component, see figure~\ref{fig:ladybug}; this multiplies the number of generators by two, since there are two intersection points of the $\alpha$-circle in a ladybug.
 It is straightforward to compute the grading difference between corresponding generators of the two intersection points: the $\delta$-gradings agree and the Alexander gradings differ by~2.
-Hence, we get an extra factor $(c-c^{-1})$ in the decategorified invariant. \end{proof}
+Hence, we get an extra factor $(t_i-t_i^{-1})$ in the decategorified invariant. \end{proof}

 \begin{Remark} For tangles in $B^3$ without closed components, the Mathematica program \cite{APT.m} explicitly computes the generators of the categorified tangle invariant from a standard Heegaard diagram as in the proof above.
-For tangles in $B^3$ with closed components, we need to introduce a factor $(c+h^{-1}c^{-1})$ for each closed component. \end{Remark}
+Note that the relative gradings of the generators computed by the program are lifted to absolute ones in such a way that they agree with the gradings of the corresponding Kauffman states.
+For tangles in $B^3$ with closed components, we need to introduce a factor $(t_i+h^{-1}t_i^{-1})$ for each closed component. \end{Remark}